CalibNet: Dual-branch Cross-modal Calibration for RGB-D Salient Instance Segmentation: Related Work

-\textbf{Salient Instance Segmentation.} Unlike the generic instance segmentation (GIS) task~\cite{he2017mask,wang2021solo,cheng2022sparse}, SIS is class-agnostic because the identification of salient instances is based on the salient region, rather than specific class annotations.
+SIS aims to identify individual instances within the salient region.
+It is critical to determine the number of salient instances together with the pixel-level masks.
+Unlike the generic instance segmentation (GIS) task~\cite{he2017mask,wang2021solo,cheng2022sparse}, SIS is class-agnostic because the identification of salient instances is based on the salient region, rather than specific class annotations.
 Li \etal~\cite{li2017instance} first proposed the SIS task and developed a multi-stage model, along with the first SIS dataset (ILSO).
 Since then, several SIS frameworks have been proposed, mostly based on the Mask R-CNN~\cite{he2017mask}.
 S4Net~\cite{fan2019s4net} introduced the first single-stage end-to-end framework for segmenting salient instances.
 On the basis of this, RDPNet~\cite{wu2021regularized} adopted a regularized dense pyramid network to improve the feature pyramid and suppress non-informative regions.
 Similarly, SCG~\cite{liu2021scg} added the saliency and contour branches in Mask R-CNN to enhance the recognition of salient instances.
 Unlike fully-supervised learning, Tian \etal~\cite{tian2022learning} proposed a weakly-supervised network that adopts subitizing and class labels as weak supervision for SIS.
 More recently, OQTR~\cite{pei2022transformer} brought a transformer-based model that contains a cross-fusion module and salient queries to efficiently merge global features.
 Although these methods have led to the rapid development of the SIS task, they only focus on a single modality.